Meowchhh/Meowchhh/README.md

 you should visit my strawpage and atabook please oh please sign my atabook i yearn for more.

-COPYING MY SKINS GIVES ME PERMISSION TO HIRE AN ESTY WITCH TO CURSE YOU!!!!!!!!!!
+COPYING MY SKINS GIVES ME PERMISSION TO HIRE AN ETSY WITCH TO CURSE YOU!!!!!!!!!!

 this lowk bad rn but im WORKING on it why is this so hard its crazy